-All these courses should provide instruction in reading comprehension and following directions.
+→ All these courses should provide instruction in reading comprehension and following directions.

-There is extensive training in biology classes in reading and drawing of tables, graphs and charts at Towson State Univ., MD

-Students should learn the difference between a statement and its converse and should not expect one to imply the other.
+Virginia Anderson-(Towson State University, MD) provides extensive training to her college biology students in the reading and drawing of tables, graphs and charts Students should learn the difference between a statement and its converse and should not expect one to imply the other.

 Writing and speaking mathematics.

-- All these courses should include instruction on how to write and speak mathematics coherently, clearly, comprehensively, logically, accurately and precisely without being cryptic, vague, ambiguous, or obscure as well as how to distinguish a correct mathematical argument from an incorrect or incomplete mathematical argument. - Even though writers of K-12 textbooks appear not to have such training.
+All these courses should include instruction on how to write and speak mathematics coherently, clearly, comprehensively, logically, accurately and precisely without being cryptic, vague, ambiguous, or obscure as well as how to distinguish a correct mathematical argument from an incorrect or incomplete mathematical argument.
+Even though writers of K-12 textbooks appear not to have such training.

-- Students need to be disabused of: "Death Valley is -282 feet below sea level." - This is common in middle school math textbooks.
+Students need to be disabused of: "Death Valley is -282 feet below sea level."
+This is common in middle school math textbooks. ["[Common] Missteps in Mathematics Books" in the section "Fallacies, Flaws, and Flimflam" of The College Mathematics Journal (November 2008).]